Meta fined record $1.3 billion and ordered to stop sending European user data to US

 The Irish watchdog said it gave Meta five months to stop sending European user data to the U.S. and six months to bring its data operations into compliance “by ceasing the unlawful processing, including storage, in the U.S." of European users' personal data transferred in violation of the bloc's privacy rules.

+In other words, Meta has to erase all that data, which could be a bigger problem than the fine, said Johnny Ryan, senior fellow at the Irish Council for Civil Liberties, a nonprofit rights group that has worked on digital and data issues.

+“This order to delete data is really a headache for Meta,” Ryan said.
+If the company has to scrub data for hundreds of millions of European Union users going back 10 years, “it is very hard to see how it will be able to comply with that order.”

-If the new transatlantic privacy agreement takes effect before these deadlines, "our services can continue as they do today without any disruption or impact on users," Meta said.
+If a new transatlantic privacy agreement does take effect before the deadlines, "our services can continue as they do today without any disruption or impact on users," Meta said.

 Schrems predicted that Meta has “no real chance” of getting the decision materially overturned.
 And a new privacy pact might not mean the end of Meta's troubles, because there's a good chance it could be tossed out by the EU's top court, he said.